Scarborough railway station, New South Wales: Description

 The station complex consists of type 11-design station buildings on Platform 1 and 2 and an out of room on Platform 2, all dating from 1915, as well as modern pedestrian stairs on Platform 2.

 Scarborough Railway Station has two perimeter platforms, with Platform 1 on the west, Platform 2 on the east.
 The perimeters of the station are defined with dark green powder coated aluminium fencing.
-Platform 2 is accessed either via a driveway off First Street, or adjacent modern stairs, to the northeast of the First Street overbridge.
+Platform 2 is accessed either via a driveway off First Street (A street which is not named on many popular mapping programs), or adjacent modern stairs, to the northeast of the First Street overbridge.
 The west platform is accessed via Railway Avenue to the west or by crossing the First Street overbridge.
 North of Scarborough the double line becomes single to pass through Coalcliff Tunnel.